 There are currently three train series running on Berlin's S-Bahn railways: one of them is the 481 series.
-This trains were delivered in the years from 1996 to 2004 and are called our "Youngsters".

 The 481 series is the youngest of the S-Bahn Berlin.
 From 1996 to 2004, the manufacturer Bombardier/Adtranz delivered a total of 500 quarter-trains (two cars).
 Of these, six quarter-trains were delivered to the S-Bahn Berlin as three continuous accessible half-trains (two-quarter trains).
 Among other features, the trains are equipped with large multi-purpose and utility compartments.

 Passenger information in the train is provided by a scrolling LED display and an automatic announcement system.
 Safety is enhanced by consistency, a simple emergency call, and a vandalism-resistant design.

 The series was lovingly called "Diving Goggles" by Berliners - a name that was inspired by the shape of the window of the driver’s cab.